-Much confusion exists when it comes to Emergency Stop systems, and clients often ask me if it is ‘OK’ to devices like buttons, foot pedals, pull-cords, etc. Without getting into a ton of regulatory details, this article will look at the requirements in for emergency stop devices in three key jurisdictions: Canada, the USA and the European Union.
+Much confusion exists when it comes to Emergency Stop systems, and clients often ask me if it is ‘OK’ to guard emergency stop devices like e-stop buttons, foot pedals, pull-cords, etc. Without getting into a ton of regulatory details, this article will look at the requirements in for emergency stop devices in three key jurisdictions: Canada, the USA and the European Union.

 If you need information on the functional aspects of emergency stop systems, see “Emergency Stop – What’s so confusing about that?“

 Generally, emergency stop devices, or e-stop devices as they’re often called, need to be protected from unintentional activation.
 This problem occurs because e-stop devices have to be located close to where people work in order to be useful.
 An e-stop you can’t reach when you need it may as well not be there in the first place, so emergency stops are located at ‘normal operator stations’.
 This often means they are located under the edge of a machine table, or on an operator control bar like that used on power presses, putting the e-stop within reach, but also in the ‘line-of-fire’ when it comes to the operator’s normal movements.